Ashkan110mir/Music-Hub/README.md

-"A music and music video download site with a dedicated admin panel and the ability to post comments, focused on the backend (the frontend of the site is awful :) )."
+"A music and music video download site with a dedicated admin panel and the ability to post comments, focused on the backend (the frontend of the site is awful XD )."